Azure/azure-sdk/docs/ios/implementation.md

 {% include requirement/MUSTNOT id="general-config-behaviour-changes" %} change behavior based on configuration changes that occur after the client is constructed.
 Hierarchies of clients inherit parent client configuration unless explicitly changed or overridden.
 Exceptions to this requirement are as follows:

 1. Log level, which must take effect immediately across the Azure SDK.
-2. Tracing on/off, which must take effect immediately across the Azure SDK.
+2. Telemetry on/off, which must take effect immediately across the Azure SDK.

+> TODO: Update these guidelines to specify exactly how to do these things in Swift

 #### Service-specific configuration